CyberShadow/RABCDAsm/README.md

 (that is, a comma-separated list of namespaces in square brackets).
 Empty namespace sets can be specified using `[]`.

-Namespaces have the syntax *type* `(` *parameters* `)` .
-For types other than `PrivateNamespace` there is only one parameter - a string. `PrivateNamespace` namespaces have a second parameter, a named alias for a particular private namespace.
-Internally (the ABC file format), private namespaces are distinguished by a numerical index - `rabcdasm` will attempt to give them descriptive names based on their context.
-Aliases can be defined using the `#privatens` directive. `rabcdasm` will create a separate file containing the aliases (`file-0.privatens.asasm`).
+Namespaces have the syntax *type* `(` *string [* `,` *string ]* `)` .
+The
+first string indicates the namespace name.
+In the case that there are multiple distinct namespaces with the same type and name (as `PrivateNamespace` namespaces usually are), a second parameter may be present to uniquely distinguish them.
+Internally (the ABC file format), namespaces are distinguished by a numerical index.
+When disassembling, `rabcdasm` will attempt to give them descriptive names based on their context.

 Strings have a syntax similar to C string literals.
 Strings start and end with a `"`.
 Supported escape sequences (a backslash followed by a letter) are `\n`